bensonbanda/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move script will move files to /tmp/u directory 101-clean_emacsdelete emacs files that ends with ~.
 102-treescript will a relative directory tree.
+103-commas scrit will display directory files separated by coma.